d7lewandowski/AWS-ImageRekognition/README.md

 This project uses AWS Rekognition to automatically analyze images uploaded to an S3 bucket.
 It uses S3, Lambda, and IAM to create an event-driven image processing workflow.

+The output is a `.json` file.
+For example:
+Inside the `"body"` key, you will find the general prediction about what the image represents. eg.  "body": "This image likely contains: Dog, Animal, Pet"
 ---
 ![Diagram architecture](diagram_image_rekognition.jpg "AWS - Diagram architecture")